 Keep your fluid intake up – but with sufficient electrolytes to make it stick.
 Many find plain water to just go right through us – try coconut or Smart Water (or make your own), instead.

 I also just learned a majority of us show signs of low magnesium levels.
 This is true for virtually all Americans, where our soils have been too depleted by modern industrial ag techniques, no matter how healthy we eat.
 But for some reason this is even more true in Ehlers-Danlos patients.
 Possibly due to our weaker epithelial layers and likely leaky guts lending to malabsorption and malnutrition even in the “healthiest” of eaters among us.
 I just learned this can lend to our electrolyte imbalances which lends to fluid imbalance also.
-(Get your magnesium up any way you can so you can keep your fluid levels up!)
+Get your magnesium up any way you can so you can keep hydrated!

 Toss in some neurogenic trouble from often occult Chiari malformation and Cranio-Cervical Settling and Instability (CCI) from weak neck ligaments and saggy hind brains, and impinged vagus nerves and I think I’ve got your BP drops and tachycardia and (some) sudden vomiting and tachycardia explained now.
 Uhm, I don’t see any reason at all to be anxious now do you? <sarcasm>.